 VP of Sales / Head of Sales: 0.5-1.5%.
 Building the sales organization from scratch.
 This person will define your go-to-market motion.

-Account Executives / Sales Reps: 0.1-0.5%.
+Account Executives / Sales Reps: 0.05-0.3%.
 Sales equity is typically lower because commission structures provide significant variable compensation.
 The equity is a retention tool, not the primary incentive.
+If your first sales hire is functionally building the entire sales function (playbook, process, hiring), they’re closer to a Head of Sales and should be compensated in that range (0.5-1.5%), not the AE range.

 Marketing

-VP / Head of Marketing: 0.4-1%.
+VP / Head of Marketing: 0.5-1.5%.
 Setting the marketing strategy, building the brand, establishing channels.
+This range matches other VP-level roles (VP Sales, VP Product) at the same stage.

 Marketing Managers: 0.1-0.4%.
 Executing campaigns, managing content, running growth experiments.